rlunatrepczynski/simple-js-app/README.md

-Project description-Making a pokemon application with JavaScript How to get the project running
+Project description-Making a pokemon application with JavaScript<br>
+How to get the project running<br>
-Project dependencies (e.g., JavaScript version, ESLint rules) Which API the project uses
+Project dependencies (e.g., JavaScript version, ESLint rules)<br>
+Which API the project uses